Support

 - Depth of field (DOF)

 - Camera-style blur — depth of field keeps the subject sharp and softens background (or foreground).
-A post effect under FX; heavier on performance at high quality.
+A post effect under Camera; heavier on performance at high quality.

 - Bokeh